HaixinLiuNeuro/sythetic_image_generator/README.md

 # Background
 ## Yeast
 Yeasts are eukaryotic, single-celled microorganisms.
 They vary in size, but typically 3-4 um in diameter.
-The commom strain used in labs has a size from 2-12 in ellipse shape.
+The commom strain used in labs has a size from 2-12 um in ellipse shape.
 They are used as model organism to study cell biology and used as platforms for protein screening.
 They reproduce by mitosis, or budding (asymmetric division), which is a feature to be added in this package.

 # Assumption
 ## cell